 “Best” doesn’t always mean the highest priced machine either.

-We’ve written dozens of espresso machine reviews, and you know what?
+We’ve written dozens of reviews, and you know what?
 Some of the best models are able to be purchased for far less than high-end models.
 If you want advanced features, such as a cup warmer, you’ll have to pay a higher price for a machine that offers this functionality.

 And what you may not know is that there are several types of espresso makers: